• 25 Mar, 2026

 They would begin at the Ronne Ice Shelf and travel toward the Ross Ice Shelf, cutting a path across the interior plateau.

 Before departure, Messner made one thing clear in interviews.
 This was not a race.
-It was not about being first at a pole.
-It was about proving that human-powered exploration in its pure form was still possible.
+It was about proving that human-powered exploration was still possible.

 The First Weeks on the Ice